List of schools in Cagayan de Oro: Private High Schools

+Association of private secondary schools in cagayan de oro & misamis oriental history

 The Association of Private Secondary Schools in Cagayan de Oro and Misamis Oriental – Federation of Student Governments, is the union of Private Secondary Student Governments in Cagayan de Oro and the province of Misamis Oriental.
 APSSCOMOR-FSG traced its roots due to the call of four(4) different student governments: Merry Child School, Little Me Academy, Millenium Christian Academy, and Liceo de Cagayan University Junior High School, who saw the need for the Private Secondary Student Governments to unite in a cause of collaboration to advance their ideals on the empowerment of Students.

 With the help and guidance of the Association of Private Secondary Schools in Cagayan de Oro and Misamis Oriental (APSSCOMOR), the organization of Private Secondary School Administrators, the Student Governments from different Private Institutions converged in an event, thus created the APSSCOMOR-FSG and elected its first officers under the leadership of Mr. Kyle Chester J. Cotacte, who also led the four student governments that called for the creation of the federation.
 During its first year, with the guidance of Mr. Jessie Andallasa, the FSG's Moderator and Member of the APSSCOMOR Board, the federation sought out to connect with its member student governments.
 The prime achievement also of the first administration of the federation was earning a seat in the Oro Youth Development Council (OYDC) - the Highest Policy Recommending Body on youth affairs in Cagayan de Oro.
 It enables the federation to participate in lobbying policies such as the Oro Youth Code of 2018 and the Students Rights and Welfare Ordinance (STRAW Ordinance) which the latter being proposed in the city council by the OYDC.